 At this point, your garage floor is prepared, and it is now time to start mixing your epoxy coating.
 Follow the instructions on the two solution tins very carefully.

-When the solution is ready, start at the edges using a paintbrush, then proceed to coat the rest of the floor using a roller brush.
+When the solution is ready, start at the edges using a brush, then proceed to coat the rest of the floor using a roller brush.
 When completed the coating may need up to 24 hours to dry.